Canadian Pacific Air Lines Flight 108: Background

 Joseph-Albert Guay was born the youngest of five children on 22 September 1917 in Charny, Quebec.
-His father was killed in a railroad accident when he was aged 5 and the family moved to a suburb of Quebec City.
+His father was killed in a railway accident when he was aged 5 and the family moved to a suburb of Quebec City.

-During World War II, Guay obtained a draft deferment.
+During World War II, Guay obtained a conscription deferment.
 In August 1941, he married Rita Morel and moved to Quebec City, where he worked at the Dominion Arsenal and sold jewelry and watches on the side.
 During this time, Guay met a watchmaker named Généreux Ruest, becoming close friends with Ruest and his sister, Marguerite Pitre.
 Towards the end of the war, Guay started selling jewelry fulltime, offering engagement rings, crucifixes, and watches.
 He also picked up damaged watches and took them to Ruest, who had his own workshop, to be repaired.
 Ruest and his wife moved to Sept-Îles, where the couple had a daughter in 1945.

 Pitre was born in Saint-Octave-de-Métis, Quebec.
 She ran a boarding house at Saint-Roch, and was known by her neighbours and later the press as "Madame le Corbeau" ("Madame Raven") because she always wore black, or La femme Pitre.